sebastienlindqvist/ClusterHat_Server/README.md

 # Setup #
 ### VNC
 Once everything is fully assembled and the right OS is on each of the Raspberry Pis.
-Plug in a monitor, keyboard and mouse into the Raspberry Pi 4b so you can follow the initial setup guide given on (link gone).
+Plug in a monitor, keyboard and mouse into the Raspberry Pi 4b so you can turn on vnc within the preferences.
-After this the first thing to do is to download vnc veiwer so you can interact with the Raspberry Pi 4b without needing a seperate moitor, mouse and keyboard.
+After this the first thing to do is to download vnc veiwer on your main computer so you can interact with the Raspberry Pi 4b without needing a seperate moitor, mouse and keyboard.
 Once that is done we can start the next stuff.
 ### SSH
 If instead you want to use SSH to connect to your Raspberry Pi 4b that also works.
 I recommend using PuTTY if you'v never done it before.